klauer/epics-sumo-mirror/doc/reference-sumo.rst

   NAME=VALUE[,VALUE...]
 [NAME=VALUE[,VALUE..] ...]

-In general, NAME must start with a letter or underscore character and must be following by a sequence of letters, underscrores or digits.
+In general, NAME must start with a letter or underscore character and must be following by a sequence of letters, underscores or digits.

 A VALUE must be a JSON simple value (no map or list).
 If VALUE is a string, it must be enclosed in double quotes '"' if it contains any of the characters '"',